iconAnil Madhavapeddy, Professor of Planetary Computing

 Parallel traversal effect handlers for OCaml

-This is an idea proposed in 2024 as a Cambridge Computer Science Part II project, and is currently being worked on by Sky Batchelor.
-It is co-supervised with Patrick Ferris.
+This is an idea proposed in 2024 as a Cambridge Computer Science Part II project, and has been completed by Sky Batchelor.
+It was co-supervised with Patrick Ferris.

 Most existing uses of effect handlers perform synchronous execution of handled effects.
 Xie et al proposed a traverse handler for parallelisation of independent effectful computations whose effect handlers are outside the parallel part of the program.
 The paper [1] gives a sample implementation as a Haskell library with an associated λp calculus that formalises the parallel handlers.